Fueling More Positive Change in Communities Through the Athletes for Good Fund

 With the International Olympic Committee (IOC) and the International Paralympic Committee (IPC), we are excited to announce the 52 winners of the Athletes for Good Fund.
 The grant recipients include 28 Olympic athletes and hopefuls and 24 Paralympic athletes and hopefuls, representing 20 countries and 25 sports.
 Each $10,000 grant goes to the charitable organization the athletes support, contributing to P&G’s Lead with Love consumer campaign commitment of 2,021 Acts of Good in 2021.

-Here are some of the athletes from the United States and the charities they will help support:
+Here are the 11 athletes from the United States and the charities they will help support:

 - Scout Bassett – Challenged Athletes Foundation